If you want to steer clear of failed drug tests. Please pay close attention to the types of hemp products you plan to consume.

 Also, consider the source from which the hemp was deprived:

 Hemp-Derived CBD.
 By federal law, the maximum allowed amount of THC is 0.3%.
 Unfortunately, there is not enough scientific evidences to confirm or deny whether or not tiny traces of THC will show up on a drug test.
+The stronger Delta -8 THC has higher levels of THC but still below the kegal legal of 0.3%.

 There are rumors out there that suggest consuming small amounts of THC over long periods of time can turn a drug test positive.